 Art and Neuroscience

-Awarded the The Vice-Chancellor’s Awards for Public Engagement with Research
+In 2016 I received an award in the inaugural Vice-Chancellor's Awards for Public Engagement with Research.

 We might think that we can see everything that is happening around us, and it is often said that ‘seeing is believing’, indicating that visual perception is considered one of the most trustworthy means of obtaining information about what is happening around us.
 However, research has revealed that perception does not capture as much information about the world as we would think .